-The Kenyan Cabinet Secretary for Agriculture representative, Phineas Nyaga and Australia’s Head of Mission to Kenya, H.E.
-Mr. Geoff Tooth attended the Australia-Kenya post harvest symposium on 29th October 2013 in Nairobi, Kenya.
-The event was jointly hosted by the University of Nairobi and University of Sydney.
+The Kenyan Cabinet Secretary for Agriculture representative, Phineas Nyaga, and Australia’s Head of Mission to Kenya, HE Mr. Geoff Tooth, attended the Australia-Kenya Post-harvest Symposium on 29 October 2013 in Nairobi, Kenya.
+The event was jointly hosted by the University of Nairobi and the University of Sydney.

-Speaking while opening the symposium, the Head of Crop Reservists in the Ministry of Agriculture Phineas Nyaga, said research and training will help realise maximise productivity from the farming sector.
+Speaking while opening the symposium, the Head of Crop Reservists in the Ministry of Agriculture, Phineas Nyaga, said research and training will help realise maximum productivity from the farming sector.

-The event was also attended by the Vice Chancellor of University of Nairobi, Heads of relevant Agriculture departments and agencies in Kenya, scholars from University of Sydney, Kenyan academic community as well as 16 Australia Awards recipients from seven different African countries who are in Kenya attending the final phase of agriculture post-harvest training.
+The event was also attended by the Vice-Chancellor of the University of Nairobi, heads of relevant Agriculture departments and agencies in Kenya, scholars from the University of Sydney, the Kenyan academic community, as well as 16 Australia Awards recipients from seven different African countries who are in Kenya attending the final phase of agriculture post-harvest training.